project-image

 Sneak Preview: Sister Chaos by Bryn Hammond

-about 1 year ago – Thu, Feb 23, 2023 at 07:29:28 AM
+over 1 year ago – Thu, Feb 23, 2023 at 07:29:28 AM

 Byrn Hammond told a marvelous tale in issue #0 of NESS, "The Grief-Note of Vultures".
 If we fund issues #1&2, then you'll all get to enjoy a follow-up tale featuring the same Steppe-inspired protagonist and setting.